Ylva UgglaTitle: Professor School/office: School of Humanities, Education and Social Sciences

 Environmental representation.
 The project concerns both those who in various ways represent (“acting for”) the environment and how various images, graphs and symbols represent (“standing for”) the environment and/or environmental problems.

-Uggla is co-ordinator for the Bachelor's Programme in Social Analysis and the Master's Programme in Social Analysis, and teaches the course Globalization, individualization and risk.
+Uggla is co-ordinator for the Bachelor's Programme in Social Analysis, and teaches the course Globalization, individualization and risk.